Assessment Scientist in The Playful Journey Lab

-The Playful Journey Lab within MIT Open Learning is a newly established research group developing playful ways to support future-ready skills through innovative assessment and learning designs.
-Our approach to assessment is student-centered, authentic, and performance-based, empowering learners to take ownership of their own learning pathways and supporting teachers to build capacity in assessment design.
+The Playful Journey Lab within MIT Open Learning is a research group developing and researching creative ways to transform how assessment is done in schools, especially to support future-ready skills for the younger generation.
+Our student-centered, authentic, playful and performance-based approach to assessment can empower learners to take ownership of their learning pathways and support teachers to build capacity in assessment design.
 Members of our interdisciplinary team collaborate on designing, implementing, and researching assessment tools in order to create tools for lifelong learning experiences, and we also spend time as a community wrestling with fuzzy and big problems in education and exploring new ideas for the future of assessment and learning.

 The Assessment Scientist will play a major role in developing and supporting the lab’s vision of Playful Assessment and growing the body of work in development and research.
-They will contribute deeply on certain projects (e.g. Game-based assessment, embedded assessment in hands-on learning using multimodal data), developing assessments, guiding team members using assessment expertise and research methods, and working closely with teachers for implementation and data collection.
-The Assessment Scientist will also contribute more broadly on a larger set of projects, ensuring the rigor and validity of assessments while also valuing the playful experiences they produce.
+They will contribute deeply on certain projects (e.g. game-based assessment, embedded assessment in making), developing and validating assessment tools, guiding team members using assessment expertise and research methods, and working closely with teachers for implementation and data collection.
+The Assessment Scientist will also contribute more broadly on a larger set of projects, ensuring the rigor and validity of measurements while also valuing the playful experiences they produce.
 The Assessment Scientist should be someone who is excited to collaborate with lab members, helping to build capacity among designers, researchers, and data scientists to deepen the lab’s understanding of assessment science as a whole.

 - Design and develop assessments that are playful, student-centered, and authentic

 - Lead user testing and pilots, including the communication of observations and insights back to the team